Brandkmayer/VenceVFWrangling/README.md

 | ---- | ----- | --- | --- | ----- | ----- | --------- | -------- |
 |Small Herd 2022-06-22|Vence Training Day 1|6/28/2022 0:00|6/29/2022 0:00|25|0|Training|In|

-## R script to wrangle the
-The provided link will connect you with script for joining